Ngz91/dotfiles/README.md

 sudo pacman -S kitty
 ```

-Then change the i3 configuration to open kitty instead of the default terminal by adding this line to the i3 config file
+Then change the i3 configuration to open Kitty instead of the default terminal by adding this line to the i3 config file
 ```
 bindsym $mod+Return exec kitty
 ```
-You can change kitty's theme in .config/kitty/kitty.conf.
+You can change Kitty's theme in .config/kitty/kitty.conf.
 Add my configuration or use the one you like.
 In [this repo](https://github.com/dexpota/kitty-themes) there are some themes that might be of your interest.

 ## Nerd Fonts installation